saahildoshi/saahildoshi-portfolio/README.md

 📜 License
 This repository is licensed under the MIT License.
-Feel free to reference the structure, but please do not reuse my personal content, research, or project images.
+Feel free to reference the structure, but please do not reuse my personal content, research, or project images without permission.

 ✉️ Contact
 Questions or collaboration requests?